louismullie/temp-data/markdown_final/a0a2d517-f0d3-aead-dcb7-e9ce880ced6a.md

 ### Pharmacologic approaches to glycemic treatment: standards of care in diabetes – 2025 [^152cf993].
 Diabetes Care (2025).
 High credibility.

-Sodium–glucose cotransporter 2 (SGLT2) inhibitors — oral agents for type 2 diabetes — are characterized by "Intermediate to high" glucose-lowering efficacy, show cardiovascular and kidney "Benefit; canagliflozin, dapagliflozin, empagliflozin," and include the dosing instruction to "See labels of individual agents for dosage considerations for kidney function."
+Sodium–glucose cotransporter 2 (SGLT2) inhibitors — oral agents for type 2 diabetes — are characterized by "Intermediate to high" glucose-lowering efficacy, show cardiovascular and kidney "Benefit; canagliflozin, dapagliflozin, empagliflozin", and include the dosing instruction to "See labels of individual agents for dosage considerations for kidney function".

 ---